FSG-Cat/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-draupnir.md

 ### Make sure the account is free from rate limiting (optional, recommended)

-If your homeserver's implementation is Synapse, you will need to prevent it from rate limiting the bot's account. **This is a highly recommended step.
-If you do not configure it, Draupnir performance will be degraded.**
+If your homeserver's implementation is Synapse, you will need to prevent it from rate limiting the bot's account.

+> [!WARNING]
+> If you do not disable rate limits, Draupnir performance will be degraded.

 This can be done using Synapse's [Admin APIs](https://element-hq.github.io/synapse/latest/admin_api/user_admin_api.html#override-ratelimiting-for-users).
 They can be accessed both externally and internally.